AnkurDutta21/spurfit-assignment/README.md

 2. Drag and drop blocks from the "Add Workout" section to the "Graph" section to build your workout.
 3. Click the "Clear Blocks" button to reset the graph and start over.

-## Components

-- **Topbar**: Displays the page title and a button for additional actions.
-- **AddWorkout**: Contains draggable workout blocks that can be added to the graph.
-- **Graph**: Visual representation of the workout blocks, supports drag-and-drop functionality.
-- **Steps**: Displays the added blocks and allows further customization.